Monday, October 8, 2018

 THE FUR TRADE EMPIRE

-Possessing a calumet of peace document enables one to pass safely through all these nations...
-The Illiniwek offered to escort us to the sea from the hope that we have given them that thence will come everything they need.
+Possessing a calumet of peace documents enables one to pass safely through all these nations.
+The Illiniwek offered to escort us to the sea from the hope that we would give them thence and that everything they needed would come.
 That other tribes need knives, hatchets, and so forth increases their desire to have us among them.
 (René-Robert Cavalier, Sieur de La Salle, 1680)

 In 1682, La Salle and Tonti descended the Mississippi River to its mouth and claimed title to Louisiana in the name of King Louis XIV.
-Then they returned to the Illinois Country to build a center of operations for what they hoped would become a fur-trade empire.
+Then, they returned to the Illinois Country to build a center of operations for what they hoped would become a fur-trade empire.
 First, they constructed Fort St. Louis atop a prominent sandstone cliff destined to become known as Starved Rock.
 The old Kaskaskia village, abandoned after being destroyed by the Iroquois in 1680, lay almost directly across the river.
 La Salle and Tonti then recruited Indian groups to supply them with hides and furs.
 Under the fort's protection, the Kaskaskia, Peoria, and other Illinois tribes re-occupied their old village.
-Also attracted to La Salle's colony were several other Algonquian-speaking tribes, including the Miami, Piankashaw, Wea, and Shawnee, which established villages, at various locations, within about 40 miles of the fort.
-However, the colony, perhaps 20,000 Indians, disintegrated a few years after La Salle's death in 1687.
+Also attracted to La Salle's colony were several other Algonquian-speaking tribes, including the Miami, Piankashaw, Wea, and Shawnee, which established villages within 40 miles of the fort.
+However, the colony, perhaps 20,000 Indians, disintegrated a few years after La Salle died in 1687.

 After the breakup, the Kaskaskia abandoned their old village and moved downstream to Peoria Lake.
 Fort St. Louis was vacated simultaneously, and it soon fell into disrepair.
 The Peoria tribe returned to the Starved Rock area in about 1711.
-Eleven years later, they were temporarily driven out of upper Illinois by the Sauk and Fox (Mesquakie).
+Eleven years later, the Sauk and Fox temporarily drove them out of upper Illinois (Mesquakie).
 Finally, in about 1750, the Peoria became the last tribe to leave the Illinois Valley.
-They sought safety among the remnants of the Illiniwek — the Cahokia, Kaskaskia, Michigamea, and Tamaroa — who were living along the Mississippi River in southwestern Illinois and eastern Missouri.
+They sought safety among the remnants of the Illiniwek — the Cahokia, Kaskaskia, Michigamea, and Tamaroa — living along the Mississippi River in southwestern Illinois and eastern Missouri.

-Of the once great and mighty nation of Illiniwek, there remains... only about Seventy persons, including Men, Women & Children near Kaskaskias, and a few Straggling Peorias about St. Genevieve.
+Of Illiniwek's once great and mighty nation, there remains... only about Seventy persons, including Men, Women & Children near Kaskaskias, and a few Straggling Peorias about St. Genevieve.
 (August Chouteau, 1816)

 The decline of the Illiniwek Indian population, 1677-1765.